Food-Static-Data/sd/generator/Readme.md

 - should generator have a frontend version available as well?

 ## How to generate additional files
+Core of generating files is in folder generator.
 To run generator (it will run in writeFile.js function writeFiles()) `npm run generateFiles` to know if writing is success in console you will see `file generated successfully!` it will write multiple files.

 In function `writeFiles()` should be array of files.
 In array config of objects.